Trinitui/Rocket-Lab-API/CONTRIBUTING.md

 1. Open an issue with your correction, addition, or new data ideas

-2. If approved, new data will be added to the database, and tests will be written to cover the new data.
+2. If approved, new data will be added to the database, and tests will be written to cover the new data..